 It Was Hard to Admit I Needed More

-When people say “it takes a village to raise a child,” the phrase resonates with me.
+When people say, “it takes a village to raise a child,” the phrase resonates with me.
 Historically, women used to lean on each other a lot to co-raise children.
 These days, mothers have become more and more isolated from one another and female relatives.
-So we have to take the initiative to reach out to other caregivers and friends to create networks of support as we run our households and raise our babies and children.
+So we have to take the initiative to reach out to other caregivers and friends to create support networks as we run our households and raise our babies and children.

 Hiring a nanny, joining a mom’s group, or meeting with other women in our communities are all ways to build a “village.”
 Once children start school or become involved in a place of worship, these supportive connections happen naturally, too.

-I also desired to use the part of my mind that requires intellectual thought and analysis and to express myself through my writing—something that brings me great pleasure.
+I also desired to use the part of my mind that requires intellectual thought and analysis and express myself through my writing, which brings me great pleasure.
 And I wanted to earn money for my family.
 I had gone to college and earned a Master’s Degree.
 The drive to make money or spend some of my time working intellectually was not something I could easily forget or move away from.